itsgt/MatterTune/README.md

 ### Accessing Model Interfaces

-After successful training, you can easily wrap your model into both a potential and an ASE calculator,
+After successful training, you can easily wrap your model into both a potential and an ASE calculator:

 ```python
 # Create a potential for batch predictions